-In order to attract international students, the University may waive the non-resident portion of tuition for select undergraduate international applicants who meet certain academic criteria.
+In order to attract international students, the University may waive all or a part of the non-resident portion of tuition for select undergraduate international applicants who meet certain academic criteria.
 Upon acceptance, each international applicant is screened for this waiver.
 This waiver does not apply to permanent residents.
-A limited number of waivers are available for "F" or "J" visa holders; therefore, not all eligible international applicants will receive a waiver.
-The waivers are issued to eligible applicants on a first-come, firstserved basis and undergraduate students receiving this waiver are required to maintain a 2.5 cumulative grade point average, monitored on an annual basis by the Assistant Director of International Services and Programs.
+A limited number of waivers are available for "F1" visa holders; therefore, not all eligible international applicants will receive a waiver.
+The waivers are issued to eligible applicants on a first-come, first-served basis and undergraduate students receiving this waiver are required to maintain a 2.5 cumulative grade point average, monitored on an annual basis by the Office of International Services and Programs.